 Post Adoption Contact Agreement

-Also known as an open adoption agreement, the contact agreement states exactly what type of contact the birth mother will have with the child once her parental rights have been terminated and the adoption is complete.
-A Christian family may believe that talking about the adoption is enough.
+Also known as an open adoption agreement, this agreement states exactly what type of contact the birth mother will have with the child once the adoption is complete.
+An adoptive family may believe that talking about the adoption is enough.
 Unfortunately, this is not the case.

-The contact agreement serves as an official document that helps the adoptive family and the birth mother understand the exact terms of the future relationship.
-The agreement is specific about the number of visits, phone calls, emails and social media contact.
-It details the location of personal visits, the length of each visit and even when they take place.
+The post adoption contact agreement serves as an official document that helps the adoptive family and the birth mother understand the exact terms of the future relationship.
+Additionally, the agreement is specific about the number of visits, phone calls, emails and social media contact.
+Also, it details the location of personal visits, the length of each visit and even when they take place.
 Without the contact agreement, the two families may not have a solid understanding of what is expected of each other.

 Contact agreements are made through adoption attorneys and agencies.
-These professionals often have forms that are easily completed.
-This helps by giving you standard guidelines to follow.
+These professionals often have online forms for you to download or fill out.
+Here is Lifetime Adoption’s post adoption contact agreement sample.

 There may be times when birth parents wish to expand the amount of time they spend with the child.
 If you, as the adoptive family, are not comfortable with this, you can use the contact agreement as a reminder of the previously agreed upon terms.
 While the biological parent could still take the matter to court, most judges will uphold the agreement even if they are in a state in which it is not legally binding.